 Dr. Turner Nevitt is an Assistant Professor of Philosophy at the University of San Diego.
 In his talk "How to Be an Analytic Existential Thomist," Dr. Nevitt defends the Thomistic doctrine that existence is a real property against traditional critiques by analytic philosophers.
 Nevitt argues that, besides Aquinas' own arguments, there are solid analytic grounds for adopting the Thomistic conception of existence.

 Dr. Steven Jensen is a Professor of Philosophy at the University of St. Thomas, Houston and the chair of the Center for Thomistic Studies.
 In his paper, titled "Sophisticated Alienation," Dr. Jensen provides a critique of consequentialism in relation to recent attempts by consequentialist philosophers to overcome the problem of alienation (the objection that consequentialist focus on maximizing the agent-neutral good destroys one's personal connections to anyone you may try to help.)

-Center for Thomistic Studies
+Introduction to the Center for Thomistic Studies